 Applicants from the European Union and EFTA do not have to meet as many requirements as visa applicants.
 They only need to meet the age limit from 17 to 30 years old.

 Remember: Although it is not an official requirements the candidate should have basic knowledge of Spanish.
 Other languages are not spoken that much in Spain and even English might not be understood by some Spanish people.
 So in case of emergencies the Au Pair should know the language a bit.

-If the participant stays in Spain more than 3 months she/he should register at the local office.
+If the participant stays in Spain for more than 3 months, she/he should register at the local office.
 Which documents the Au Pair needs depend on the province of Spain the Host Family is living in.
 The Au Pair will have to go to the local registration office and request an EU registration certificate.
 For that matter the participant will need: